We Care About our Service – Working Together for Solutions

 The Internal Complaint Review Panel Process

-When we receive your written complaint, the Society will, as soon as possible and within seven days, determine whether or not it is eligible for review, in light of the criteria on the previous page.
+When we receive your written complaint, the Society will, as soon as possible and within seven days, determine whether or not it is eligible for review, in light of the criteria above.

 - If your complaint is not eligible for review by the Panel, you will be notified in writing, within seven days.
 You will also be given the reason(s) for the decision.